Adithya0006/AirBnB/README.md

-# Project Title: NYC Airbnb Data Analysis
+#  NYC Airbnb Data Analysis
 This project analyzes over 48,000 Airbnb listings in New York City to provide data-driven insights on pricing, demand, and host behavior.
 The analysis is designed to help new and existing hosts make smarter decisions to improve their bookings and revenue.

 ### Key Findings & Insights